Sedley Baptist Church

 Under the direction of the Choir Director, the musician shall provide the music for the choirs to perform at the time specified including practice sessions and will help as necessary with the selection of music to be performed as requested.

-Messengers shall be elected annually to represent the Church at the Associational meetings.
+Messengers shall be elected during the October Conference to represent the Church at the Associational meetings.
 The number of messengers is based on the number of members of the church.
 There are to be two messengers for the first 100 members and one messenger for each additional hundred members or fraction thereof.
 The Pastor and Lay Representative on the Executive Committee also serve as messengers by virtue of their position.
 The maximum allowed messengers is nine.

-Lay Representative shall be elected annually to represent the Church at the Blackwater Baptist Association Executive Committee meetings and shall be a messenger to the Association.
-The Representative shall provide associational information to the Church at the Quarterly Church Conference.
+A Lay Representative shall be elected during the October Conference to represent the Church at the Blackwater Baptist Association Executive Committee meetings and shall be a messenger to the Association.
+The Representative shall provide associational information to the Church.
 If unable to attend any meeting scheduled, the Associational Executive may select an Associational Messenger to attend in his place.

 ARTICLE VI